aquasecurity/tracee/tests/cluster/README.md

 1. bring up the Vagrant **test** VM (QEMU, defined in the repo `Vagrantfile`),
 2. install single-node **k3s**,
-3. build the local Tracee image (one image carries both the `tracee` and `tracee-operator` binaries) and import it into k3s' containerd — or pull the released image,
+3. build the local Tracee image and import it into k3s' containerd — or pull the released image,
-4. `helm install` the chart from `deploy/helm/tracee`,
+4. `helm install` the chart from `deploy/helm/tracee` with the operator disabled (`operator.create=false`),
-5. apply a **Policy** CRD (`examples/policies/yaml/k8s/context_comm.yaml` by default),
+5. apply a **Policy** CRD (`examples/policies/yaml/k8s/context_comm.yaml` by default), then roll the tracee DaemonSet so it re-reads the CRD,
-6. verify the Tracee DaemonSet is Ready and its stdout shows events for the policy.
+6. verify the DaemonSet is Ready and its stdout shows events for the policy.

+Tracee reads Policy CRDs itself at boot; the tracee-operator's only job is to restart the DaemonSet when a CRD changes, so the test does that restart itself and skips the operator (the CI image then carries only the `tracee` binary).

 ## Run